thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 ## Figure 3: Robust Sensorimotor Inference

-This figure presents results from four inference experiments testing Monty's robustness under different conditions.
+This figure presents results from five inference experiments testing Monty's robustness under different conditions.
 Monty was pre-trained on 14 standard rotations derived from cube face and corner views (see full configuration details in `pretraining_experiments/dist_agent_1lm`).

 - `dist_agent_1lm`: Standard inference with no sensor noise or random rotations
 - `dist_agent_1lm_noise_all`: Tests robustness to heavy sensor noise